SalesConnection/Caction-Support/docs/Check_Pending_Update.md

       <img src="img/Check_Pending_Data_in_Desktop_And_Mobile_Step_1.png" alt="Check Pending Data Using Desktop Step 1">
    </p>

+   *Note: You must have access to User Management menu to perform this action.
+Please request permission or help from your admin if you do not have access to the menu.<br><br>

 2. Click on the refresh button for the user with pending upload.

    <p align="center">